microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/insightssettings-update.md

 ### Example 3: Update settings for contact insights
 #### Request

-The following is an example of a request that shows how an admin updates "**disabledForGroup**" privacy setting in order to prohibit displaying contact insights of users in a particular Azure AD group.
+The following is an example of a request that shows how an admin updates "**disabledForGroup**" privacy setting to prohibit displaying user's contact insights in a particular Azure AD group.